 Anastasia (Ann) and George C. Dimitrakis Memorial Scholarship

-The George C. and Anastasia (Ann) Dimitrakis Memorial Scholarship was established at the St. Athanasius the Great Greek Orthodox Church with a generous gift of $100,000 by the late Ann Dimitrakis, in loving memory of her spouse, George C. Dimitrakis.
-George and Ann Dimitrakis were faithful stewards and communicants at the St. Athanasius Church.
-The scholarship annually recognizes academic excellence in a student(s) who has been an active member of the St. Athanasius the Great Greek Orthodox Church community.
+The Anastasia (Ann) and George C. Dimitrakis Memorial Scholarship was established in 2008 at the St. Athanasius the Great Greek Orthodox Church with a generous gift of $100,000 by the late Ann Dimitrakis, in loving memory of her spouse, George C. Dimitrakis.
+George and Ann Dimitrakis have long been faithful stewards and communicants at the St. Athanasius Church.
+The first scholarships were awarded in June 2010.

 Eligible applicants must meet all of the following requirements: (1) be in their senior year of high school; (2) complete in full all application forms (typed) and provide all requested information; (3) family must be stewards of St. Athanasius the Great Greek Orthodox Church for three successive years (if one year has been missed, applicant’s family has the opportunity to become current for that year); (4) must have been accepted to a full-time course of study at an accredited 4-year college or university.
 Applications will not be reviewed if each of the aforementioned requirements has not been met.